Retracing my steps with Lori

 Link to workout in Strava

 We had only 5 miles til the big climb up to the glaciers; turns out that a big climb is more fun with a partner!
-Shoulder was not the best - occasionally shrinking and very exposed - but we had no real close calls to speak of, whew!
+As on the uphill to this point a few days ago, the shoulder was not the most consistent - occasionally shrinking and very exposed - but we had no real close calls to speak of, whew!
+There is a lot of motor traffic here but fortunately none of it was rude/dangerous to us today.

 Made it to the glaciers, had lunch, had starbucks, and did the skywalk, but did not take a chance to touch these glaciers since the trailheads were all far off the route.
 We knew we'd get a chance in Alaska ;)